Brightmoor, Detroit: Geography

-Brightmoor is located in northwest Detroit, and generally bordered by Evergreen Road, Telegraph Road, Puritan Road, and Interstate 96.
+Brightmoor is located in northwest Detroit, and generally bordered by Evergreen Road, Telegraph Road, Puritan Avenue, and Interstate 96.

 The Brightmoor Alliance under the City Connect Detroit organization define the boundary of Brightmoor as approximately 4 square miles (10 km^{2}) in Detroit's northwest section.
 The Alliance defines the neighborhood as being bordered by Puritan Road to the north, the CSX railway to the south, Evergreen Road to the east, and Telegraph Road, Dacosta Street, and Outer Drive West to the west.

 The statistical definition for the neighborhood as defined in the city's master plan includes a larger area than the Alliance's definition.
 In this definition, Brightmoor is bordered by several other master neighborhoods: Redford to the north, Rosedale to the northeast Cerveny/Grandmont to the east, and Cody to the south.
 To the west lies the autonomous Redford Charter Township.
 However, Detroit properties along Telegraph Road are generally not considered part of the Brightmoor neighborhood.

 Cityscape

-Rollo Romig of The New Yorker wrote "Much of Brightmoor matches what Detroit looks like in the popular imagination—an alarming amalgam of city dump, crime scene, and wild prairie".
-As a result, the city's nickname is "Blight More".
+In 2014, Rollo Romig of The New Yorker wrote "Much of Brightmoor matches what Detroit looks like in the popular imagination—an alarming amalgam of city dump, crime scene, and wild prairie".
+As a result, the neighborhood's nickname had been "Blight More".
+The neighborhood's frightening reputation was the point of departure for the 2022 horror film Barbarian, which takes place there.